ManosMakTech/ManosMakTech/README.md

 - 👋 Hi, I’m @ManosMakTech
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning Java and C
+- 🌱 I’m currently learning Java and Python and i am hungry for moree!!
-- 📫 How to reach me: gmail makridakismanos1234@gmail.com
+- 📫 How to reach me: Gmail: makridakismanos1234@gmail.com